geoHeil/awesome-tools/real-world-dataflow-problems.md

 - planning http://deon.drivendata.org
 - spark pipeline example https://engineering.autotrader.co.uk/2018/10/03/productionizing-days-to-sell.html

+It is not always about the algorithm: https://www.youtube.com/watch?v=kYMfE9u-lMo the details and thoughts around is what matters.

 ### business value
 - evaluation of models and presentation to non technical audience https://modelplot.github.io